 It’s time to turn the tables on everything you (and maybe your mom) thought you knew about feeding your baby.
-Recommendations have changed over the years, and what your friends or family members may be telling you might be outdated thinking.
+Recommendations about starting solids have changed over the years, and what your friends or family members may be telling you might be outdated thinking.
 Check out these feeding solids myths that seem to persist and learn what the truth actually is.

 1. Myth: Food must be introduced in a specific order.